 Positive Action 10 – Challenge excitement, cultivating it can be surprisingly Easy!

 Those people that have high self esteem are often easily spotted, because they are not afraid to take risks.
 When we have confidence in ourselves, we don’t worry so much.
 We don’t think about failing or about what other people might think.

 So action point 10 is to do 1 small thing that scares you every day.
 It doesn’t need to be huge like jumping from a plane.
 Just do something that you normally wouldn’t, something that would normally make you tense or nervous.
 Starting with these little things, talking to stranger on the bus, or to a new person at work, can help you develop inner confidence.

 Learning to take smaller risks in everyday situations, where the stakes are low, can give you the confidence you need to take more considerable risks later that can help you achieve your goals.

-There are many more things you can do on a daily basis to boost your self-esteem.
-Exercising, writing in a journal, connecting with friends and loved ones, setting goals for yourself, and improving your knowledge in a specific area are just a few more.
+There are many more things you can do on a daily basis to improve your self-esteem.
+Exercising, mindfulness breathing techniques, writing in a journal, connecting with friends and loved ones, setting goals for yourself, and improving your knowledge in a specific area are just a few more.

 Anything you can do to nurture yourself, respond to your needs, and value who you are can help you improve your self-esteem and become the more confident person you want to be.